Coexistence of Anderson Localization and Quantum Scarring in Two Dimensions

-When disorder is introduced [Fig.~\ref{fig:cl_vs_QM}(b)], the near-degenerate clusters of high-energy Bloch-like states are lifted, causing their coherent interference to collapse the stripe precursors into sharply localized, quasi–one-dimensional channels, displayed in the inset of Fig.~\ref{fig:cl_vs_QM}(b) [see also Figs.~\ref{fig:crossover}(c \& d)].
-These kinetic-dominated outliers correspond to scarred modes, arising from interference within groups of nearly degenerate states.
+In the presence of disorder [Fig.~\ref{fig:cl_vs_QM}(b)], the degenerate clusters of high-energy sinusoidal states are lifted, and their coherent interference collapses the stripe progenitors into sharply localized quasi–one-dimensional channels, as shown in the inset of Fig.~\ref{fig:cl_vs_QM}(b) [see also Figs.~\ref{fig:crossover}(c-iii \& c-iv)].
+These kinetic-energy-dominated outliers correspond to scarred modes arising from interference within groups of degenerate states.
 The resulting channels are selected variationally, as they extremize the overlap of the eigenstates with the effective impurity landscape, which in a periodic potential is dominated by impurities inside the wells where the wavefunction has appreciable weight.
 Their persistence under disorder underscores their quantum-interference origin.
 Rather than fully delocalizing, the high-energy states retain a memory of the potential periodicity and form anisotropic structures absent in coarse-grained Anderson models.
-This mechanism accounts for the joint effect of smooth correlated disorder and periodic confinement in producing non-ergodic morphologies at energies for which classical intuition anticipates featureless, ergodic dynamics.
+This mechanism explains how the interplay of smooth correlated disorder and periodic confinement produces non-ergodic morphologies at energies where classical intuition would anticipate featureless, ergodic dynamics.